posted 2nd September 2023

 One of the most defining, but not well known, events of the 20th century was the 1905 crisis in Russia.
 The crisis was trigged by the disastrous war between Russia and Japan which ended in a humiliating defeat for Russia.
 The nation felt demoralised and in St. Petersburg strikes broke out and workers became militant.
 A Russian Orthodox Priest, Georgi Gapon, led protests and called on Tsar Nicolas for food aid for the poor.
 Tsar Nicholas was faced with an unpalatable situation.
 The population he governed over were becoming increasingly restless, the elite he headed wanted to maintain their positions and economic power.
 The Tsar eventually decided to implement reform and signed up to the October Manifesto that promised fundamental political change in Russia.
 Slowly but surely, Nicholas reneged on these reforms further radicalising anti-Tsarists politics still further.

 As the decade wore on the Russian Social Democratic Workers Party had spilt into two factions.
 There was the Bolshevik faction headed by Lenin, and the Menshevik faction headed by Julius Martov.
 One of Lenin's young protégés was Josef Stalin.
 Stalin had become one of the leading figures in the Georgian faction of the Bolsheviks and was a keen student of Lenin.
 His administration skills were clear and his usefulness to Lenin was growing even though Stalin was a target for the authorities and was sent to Siberia.
 Trotsky was a more independent voice within the party and joined the editorial staff of the party newspaper, Pravda.
 Trotsky avoided the factional splits in the party preferring to act as an individual of importance.
-In the late 1900's the characters of the key Russian Socialist leaders were being defined.
+By the end of the first decade of the 20th century, the characters of the key Russian Socialist leaders were being defined.
 Lenin was the master of his faction and controlled his people, Stalin was the party man who did the dirty work and Trotsky was the dashing Revolutionary with the sharp tongue and the brilliant pen.
 Lenin, Stalin and Trotsky were all marked men and had to operate either outside of the Russian Empire or in the Revolutionary underground.

 Then it happened.
 In the summer of 1914 Europe was plunged into crisis.
 Revolutionaries like Lenin, Stalin and Trotsky had long needed a disaster to create the room for the radical economic and political change they wanted.
 WW1 gave them the space they craved.
 Europe had descended into two competing power blocks.
 The first, Britain, France and Russia, the second, Germany, Austro-Hungary and the Ottoman Empire.
 By the end of summer, 1914, these competing power blocks had gone to war.
 Lenin argued that Europe's socialist parties should oppose their country's involvement in the war and work for revolution.
 He was disgusted when many socialist parties decided to back the war.
 As the war went from bad to worse for many of its participants those seeking radical change grew in stature throughout Europe.